benrudolph/ascend.report/index.md

 {% include sms.html %}

-*Two-way communication*
+### Two-way communication

 At ACAI, we planned to send many broadcast messages and polls to their entire contact database.
 After a few weeks, ACAI found that it was more useful to use the system to communicate on an individual level.
 This is why you'll notice the dip in messages sent by ACAI after the beginning weeks of the pilot.

-*Institutional knowledge of the system*
+### Institutional knowledge of the system

 A very difficult part of running a pilot is embedding the system knowledge within the organization.
 We accomplished this through establishing a champion for the project who would be able to carry on the project after UNHCR Innovation had left.
 In addition to this, we ran as many trainings as possible with UNHCR, ACAI and Aprode.
 We had two sets of trainings.
 The first was a brief overview of the system designed for those who wouldn’t be directly interacting with the system.
 It lasted for an hour.
 The second part was more in depth with hands-on practice, geared to those who would be using FrontlineCloud.

-*Time of sending the messages*
+### Time of sending the messages

 We knew it took hours sometimes even a whole day to send bulk messages to hundreds of contacts.
 However we overlooked the fact that if we send the message at 6pm, many of the messages won’t be delivered until the wee hours of the morning.
 We received a few complaints about this and promptly decided that broadcast messages had to be sent in the morning or they’d have to be delayed until the next day.

-*Usage guidelines*
+### Usage guidelines

 We soon discovered there needed to be a human system in place for each organization to send SMS after the pilot was over.
 We didn't want everyone haphazardly sending messages, but we also didn't want one person to have absolute control over the system.
-Under these contraints, we came up with a plan that composed of:
+Under these constraints, we came up with a plan that composed of:

 * __Focal point__ - This person was responsible for sending broadcasts and polls.
 S/he was also the person to receive message requests from others in the organization.
 * __Daily messenger__ - This person handled all the messages that were sent into the system on an individual basis.